raphui/rnk/README.md

-RNK
+rnk
 ===

-Raphio new kernel (RNK) targeting ARM architecture.
+rnk is a RTOS targeting ARM architecture.

+For now, only the Cortex-M4 is supported.
+ARM7TDMI is no longer supported.